 Option 1 Make limiter straps from standard rubber limiter strap material or link chain and go from shock bolt to shock bolt (longer shock bolts will be required).
 The length of the strap should be adjusted to obtain the desired ride height.
 Most rules require you to maintain 2 inches of suspension travel.
-This equates to a shock eye center to center distance of about 11.5 inches on the DSA (F-2000 & S-2000) chassis.
+This equates to a shock eye center to center distance of about 11.5 inches on the DSA (F-series and S-series) chassis.